swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 }
 ```

 Like `default`, `unknown case` matches any value.
 However, unlike `default` (and the "ignore" pattern `_`), the compiler will produce a *warning* if all known elements of the enum have not already been matched.
 This is a warning rather than an error so that adding new elements to the enum remains a source-compatible change.
+(This is also why `unknown case` matches any value rather than just those not seen at compile-time.)

 `unknown case` must be the last case in a `switch`.
 This is not strictly necessary, but it is consistent with `default`.
 This restriction is discussed further in the "`unknown case` patterns" section under "Future directions".

 The compiler will warn if the enum being matched by `unknown case` is `@frozen`.
 This is a warning rather than an error so that adding `@frozen` to the enum remains a source-compatible change.
 It is an error to use `unknown case` with a non-enum-typed value.

 A `switch` may not have both a `default` case and an `unknown case`.
 Since both patterns match any value, whichever pattern was written first would be chosen, making the other unreachable.
+This restriction is discussed further under "Alternatives considered".

 `unknown case` has a downside that it is not testable, since there is no way to create an enum value that does not match any known cases, and there wouldn't be a safe way to use it if there was one.
 However, combining `unknown case` with other cases using `fallthrough` can get the effect of following another case's behavior while still getting compiler warnings for new cases.